StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Our Premium version is due to be launched in February 2017 and the PRO version in summer 2017.

-= Does it display all product types? =

-The free version of ATUM only works with simple/grouped products.
-We have an advanced control of variable products planned for our Premium and PRO users.

 = How do I control only selected products? =

 To control and view only selected products in Stock Central, disable the stock control option in 'Settings > Stock Central'.
 You will then need to enable the stock control option for each product you want to see in Stock Central individually.
 Our Premium and PRO users can do this quickly from the main Stock Central screen.

-= Does it support product variations? =

-Product variations are not supported by the free version of ATUM.
-We have an advanced feature for variable products prepared for our Premium and PRO users.

 = I have a problem, who do I contact? =